 • Víknaslóðir in the East Fjords — the hut network and transfer logistics don't restart until mid-June

-• Any highland route that depends on an F-road to reach the trailhead
+• Any highland route that depends on a mountain road to reach the trailhead

 The optimal choice: anchor your May trip to the coast.
 Build a route along Iceland's south shore, keep the highlands on your list for a future trip in July or August, and you'll have one of the country's best shoulder-season weeks.